nico/llvm-project/llvm/utils/gn/docs/deterministic.md

    at a fixed location for things to work.

     * Linux: `ln -s .../real/path/to/sysroot llvm/utils/gn/sysroot/linux/x64`

+          $ mkdir -p llvm/utils/gn/sysroot/linux
+          $ ln -s ../chrome/src/build/linux/debian_sid_amd64-sysroot \
+                  llvm/utils/gn/sysroot/linux/x64

     * Mac: `ln -s .../real/path/to/mac/sdk llvm/utils/gn/sysroot/mac`.
 You could
-      use `$(xcrun -show-sdk-path)` as `../real/path/to/mac/sdk`, but the idea in using a sysroot is that you don't need to register your sdk of choice with `xcrun`, so normally it'd just be a local directory containing a fixed SDK.
+      use `ln -s $(xcrun -show-sdk-path) llvm/utils/gn/sysroot/mac`, but the idea in using a sysroot is that you don't need to register your sdk of choice with `xcrun`, so normally it'd just be a local directory containing a fixed SDK.
-    * Windows: (XXX also, dia) (/h needs privs; /j doesn't)
+    * Windows: (XXX dia) (/h needs privs; /j doesn't)

           >mkdir llvm\utils\gn\sysroot
           >mkdir llvm\utils\gn\sysroot\win